 SFHS has been working with parents and students to improve academic as well as overall performance.
 My daughter is a freshman and is excelling in all her classess.
 She feels welcomed and accepted by teachers and students..I look forward to working closely with staff in assuring her success.

 San Fernando Senior High School is a public high school in Los Angeles.
 The principal of San Fernando Senior High School is Kenneth Lee.
-3,254 students attend San Fernando Senior High School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+3,254 students go to San Fernando Senior High School and identify as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
 32% of the San Fernando Senior High School students have "limited English proficiency."
-39% of the 3,254 students here get reduced lunch prices.
-The student to teacher ratio at San Fernando Senior High School is 20:1.
-Lakeview Charter High School is one of the nearest high schools.
+39% of the 3,254 students here have subsidized lunches.
+The ratio of students to teachers at San Fernando Senior High School is 20:1.
+Puc Triumph Charter High School is one of the nearest high schools.

 - Ceramics sculpture